Pradeep-Nagaraj/COMP-5112-Research-Methodology/README.md

 * [India's Ethical Hackers Rewarded Abroad, Ignored at Home](https://gadgets.ndtv.com/internet/features/indias-ethical-hackers-rewarded-abroad-ignored-at-home-1705103)
 * [Decade-old Arcadyan Firmware Vulnerability Risks Millions Of Routers Attribution link](https://latesthackingnews.com/2021/08/11/decade-old-arcadyan-firmware-vulnerability-risks-millions-of-routers/)

+## Support
+For any dounts or information, you can reach me through my mail at nagarajp@lakeheadu.ca

+## Acknowledgement
+I express my sincere gratitude to Dr. Trevor M. Tomesh for sharing his able guidance and amazing expertise throughout my project.

 ## Contribute
 Contributions are always welcome!
 Please refer the [contribution guidelines](Contribution_Guidelines.md) file for more information.

+## Project Status
+My goal is to carry out this project on a larger scale by implementing all the Ethical hacking tools and find the efficient way to use these tools.

 ## Manifest
 **README.md** - The file is the brief description of the survey done with main points. <br>